Freight optimization: Understanding the three core pillars

 1. Optimal vendor allocation for each lane

-Finding the right carrier for each route (lane) is crucial for optimizing your freight costs and efficiency.
+Finding the right carrier for each route (lane) is crucial for freight optimization.
 For industries such as automotive, awarding lanes to competitive vendors takes precedence due to the value of the materials involved.
 However, for other industries such as pharma, there are compliances and safety regulations involved when executing shipments.
-Optimal lane vendor allocation helps you match these shipment needs with carriers that offer the best capacity and service requirement for each lane.
+Optimal lane vendor allocation helps you match these shipment needs with carriers that offer the best capacity and service requirements for each lane.

 2. Diversified carrier networks for better cost and customer experience

-When it comes to freight optimization, relying on a limited pool of carriers constrains your options.
+When it comes to freight optimization, relying on a limited pool of carriers can hinder efforts toward transportation optimization.
 By diversifying your carrier network, you gain several advantages.
 First, you have options to compare rates and choose the most cost-effective option for each shipment.
 Second, a wider network helps you access specialized carriers that handle specific needs like speed or fragile items without compromising on cost.
 In industries like energy or pharma, where volumes are high but come with specific norms for transport, having a diversified carrier selection at your disposal offers flexibility.
-This improves service levels and reduces risk of damage.
+This improves service levels and reduces the risk of damage.
 Finally, diversification makes your supply chain more resilient.
 If your designated carrier faces issues or is unavailable to offer a contracted trip, having a backup helps keep your freight moving.
-In short, a diversified carrier network keeps your operations covered with better control and flexibility, leading to a more efficient and reliable logistics operations.
+In short, a diversified carrier network keeps your operations covered with better control and flexibility, leading to more efficient and reliable logistics operations.

 3. Choosing the right mix between spot and contracted tenders